maxsumrall/PathDB/README.md

 #### Current implementation

 PathDB is a _k-path_ index implemented as a B+ tree.
-Datasets can be bulk-loaded into the index
+Datasets can be bulk-loaded into the index.
+The index can be sorted and paths can be found and merged into new entries of the index.
+The index and operations are disk-based and cached into memory. _IndexTree_ is the main class which handles most of the operations.

 #### Goal implementation

 PathDB consists out of __B+ tree implementation__ for the _k-path_ index.
 The B+ tree has operations for inserting, deleting and selecting.
-Query plans are interpreted by our __interpreter__ and are able to execute these plans by combining the B+ tree operators with merge-join and hash-join.
+Query plans are interpreted by the __Interpreter__ module and this module is able to execute query plans by extending the B+ tree operations with merge-join and hash-join.
 PathDB is able to handle large files by reading and writing to disk.
 The module __DiskManager__ handles the reading and writing to disk.

 B+ tree implementation
 -----